RedHatNordicsSA/ansible-roadshow/labs/lab-3/lab-3.md

 For this excercise we assume that you've already packaged your application, using maven and pushed it to Nexus.
 From there you've pulled the file to the location *$LAB_DIR/labs/lab-3/lab-files/binaries/example-jaxrs-war-swarm.jar*

 In order to ensure that you don't end up with a large unmaintainable yaml-file, the lead architect of your company has decided that you must structure your playbook using [roles](http://docs.ansible.com/ansible/latest/playbooks_reuse_roles.html).
 Roles is a way to structure your playbook around different aspects of your configuration.
-In this case, you will make a role for your wildfly applicationand only apply that role to your wildflyservers.
+In this case, you will make a role for your wildfly application and only apply that role to your wildflyservers.

 In *$WORK_DIR* create a new folder called *lab3*.
 Furthermore copy the jar file to a binary folder.